Andriy-Sydorenko/restaurant_webservice/README.md

     source venv/bin/activate
     pip install -r requirements.txt
     ```
-6. Run create migration file, using
+---
+> Note: project supports PostgreSQL databases, if you want to switch from sqlite to postgresql,
+> check [settings.py](restaurant_service/settings.py) file, there's already the solution for this.
+---
+6. Configure .env file as shown in the [.env.sample](.env.sample) file (DON'T use quotes for the parameters, otherwise they will not work)

+7. Migrate existing migrations files, using
     ```shell
-    python manage.py makemigrations
-    ```
-    Then migrate file, using
-    ```shell
     python manage.py migrate
     ```

-7. Create superuser to see extended functionality of the website:
+8. Create superuser to see extended functionality of the website:
     ```shell
     python manage.py createsuperuser
     ```
     Also, you can create a regular user, using registration form on the website.

-8. Then, to run a project, use this command:
+9. Then, to run a project, use this command:
     ```shell
     python manage.py runserver
     ```